AbdoD97/abdod97.github.io/_posts/2019-09-26-PoetRAT-Report.md

 which apparently was hosting the C&C server.
 Also, by doing a reverse IP lookup against these IPs it looks like that one of them pointed to this **cryptosuccesstrade.com** website, which was a fishy cryptocurrency investing platform.
-Maybe they were tricking users somehow to download the malware to steal their money.
+Maybe they were using it as a camouflage.
+Who knows!

 [https://web.archive.org/web/20200509181348/http://cryptosuccesstrade.com/](https://web.archive.org/web/20200509181348/http:/cryptosuccesstrade.com/)